Surface Laptop vs. Surface Pro 4: We compare prices, features and more

 Graphics

-Like the CPU, the Surface Laptop’s updated components simply give it an advantage here.
+Like the CPU, the Surface Laptop’s updated components simply give it an advantage.
 I was honestly a little amazed that I could play some decently graphics-intensive games on the Surface Pro 4.
 The Surface Laptop’s HD 620 and HD Iris Plus 640 chips are the next iteration above the Intel HD 520 and Iris integrated graphics found in the Surface Pro 4.
-Though we can’t say exactly how fast they’ll be, you should see a marked advantage.

 Neither machine offers a discrete graphics option, though, so your performance will be somewhat limited compared to, say, the Surface Book.